Qiskit/qiskit-aer/DISTRIBUTED.md

 % mkdir ssh_exe/qobj
 ```

+4. Build standalone simulator (qasm_simulator).
+Please see "Standalone Executable" section in [Contributiong Page](https://github.com/Qiskit/qiskit-aer/blob/master/CONTRIBUTING.md)

-4. Put the simulator binary in the working directory on the remote node
+5. Put the simulator binary in the working directory on the remote node
 ```
 % cp qasm_simulator ssh_exe

 ```

-5. Put the configuration json about the simulator information on the remote node
+6. Put the configuration json about the simulator information on the remote node

 ```
-% cp conf.json ssh_exe
+% vim ssh_exe/conf.json
 ```

 Example of conf.json